Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

 Deploy the Chart
 ================

-To deploy the Substra Backend chart in your Kubernete cluster follow these steps:
+To deploy the Substra Backend chart in your Kubernetes cluster follow these steps:

 #.
 Deploy the orchestrator Helm chart: